Brettbian/NLP2023Fall/README.md

 ## Datasets Overview
-This section documents the datasets used in the NLP2023Fall project, focusing on the generation of sentiment-analysis datasets with Chain of Thought (COT) reasoning facilitated by GPT models.
+This section documents the datasets, focusing on the generation of sentiment-analysis datasets with Chain of Thought (COT) reasoning facilitated by GPT models.

+### Task 1: Multiple-choice Question

 ### 1. Truthfulqa
 #### Overview